 Mindful eating is about awareness.
 When you eat mindfully, you slow down, pay attention to the food you’re eating, and savor every bite.”

 Wholesome Benefits that Sprout from Eating Mindfully:

-Regardless of one’s physical fitness levels and dietary habits, it is certain that each and everyone of us can enjoy a variety of spiritual and scientific benefits that naturally sprout from the practice of mindful eating.
-By simply slowing down to gratefully savor the food we eat at each meal, we’ll soon recognize advantages that come from eating this way at the physical, emotional and cognitive levels.
+Regardless of one’s physical fitness levels and dietary habits, it is certain that each and every one of us can enjoy a variety of spiritual and scientific benefits that naturally sprout from the practice of mindful eating.
+By simply slowing down to gratefully savor the food we eat at each meal, we’ll soon recognize the advantages that come from eating this way at the physical, emotional, and cognitive levels.
 Due to today’s fast-paced lifestyle and often stressful situations that we face in our daily lives, the habit of stress eating is also something that many of us have inevitably developed.
 Such a habit is the complete opposite of mindful eating, and it can be harmful to both our physical as well as mental health.
-It would greatly benefit to learn how to prevent stress eating by slowly inculcating the habit of mindful eating along with other healthy eating habits.
-For those who’ve already undertaken a mindful eating practice, the following four benefits will assuredly be recognizable, but for those who have not, they can serve as important kernels of motivation that show how the practice increases one’s general levels of subjective well-being:

 Helps us Reconnect with People & the Earth: